-As Snyder explains, bloating is often caused by one (or more) of the following: hormones, indigestion, and/or water retention.
-And while all the above should be investigated by a health professional (more serious conditions like SIBO, IBS or Crohn's disease could be at play, after all), they can also be managed with some strategic lifestyle tweaks.
+As holistic nutritionist Kimberly Snyder explains, bloating is often caused by one (or more) of the following: hormones, indigestion, or water retention.
+And while all the above should be investigated by a health professional—more serious conditions like small intestinal bacterial overgrowth (SIBO), irritable bowel syndrome (IBS), or Crohn's disease could be at play, after all—they can also be managed with some strategic lifestyle tweaks.
 When it comes to health and wellness, we're perpetually skeptical of quick fixes, but according to multiple experts we consulted, there are a few worthwhile habits that can soothe and possibly stave off bloating overnight.

 "I cringe when I see people drinking ice-cold liquids during meals," says Snyder.
 "This will impede the digestive process by diluting gastric juices, such as your HCL, and cooling your overall digestion at a critical time.
 You also dilute the digestive enzymes your body needs for the effective digestion of proteins, carbohydrates, and fats."

-In lieu, Snyder recommends sipping on lukewarm water or hot tea—just make sure you sip slowly and don't chug.
+Instead, Snyder recommends sipping on lukewarm water or hot tea—just make sure you sip slowly and don't chug.

 Minimize bloat by not drinking during your meals.
 Instead, delegate sips to 30 minutes before and at least 45 minutes after you've finished eating.

-Prioritize time to unwind.
+Prioritize Time to Unwind

 Not to be the bearer of bad news, but stress (the bearer of all bad things in the wellness world) is also correlated to bloating.
 Your gut is a huge house of nerves, after all.

-Not only will chewing more slowly speed up your metabolism—yes, really—but it also encourages healthier digestion and, in turn, less bloat.
+Not only will chewing slowly speed up your metabolism—yes, really—but it also encourages healthier digestion and, in turn, less bloat.

-Don't carbo-load at dinner.
+Don't Carbo-Load at Dinner

 Or at least, choose wisely, avoiding refined carbs and minding your portion size.
 Raymond also notes these types of carbs can cause you to retain water and feel bloated.
 Thus, if you want to wake up feeling light and lean, reach for a carb that's satiating but features complex (aka longer-burning) carbohydrates like brown rice, quinoa, or sweet potatoes.

-Swap salt for spices.
+Swap Salt for Spices

 "In Ayurvedic and Asian medicine, the digestive system runs on the fire element.
 Thus, foods and herbs that support warmth and strength in this area are highly valued and encouraged," explains Snyder.
 "Some of these include ginger, cayenne pepper, lemon, cinnamon, and others.
 Table salt is really de-natured sodium chloride salt.
-It's dead, kiln-dried, highly processed, and will also create 'false fat,' making you look bloated and up to nine pounds heavier than you truly weigh."
+It's dead, kiln-dried, highly processed and will also create 'false fat,' making you look bloated and up to nine pounds heavier than you truly weigh."

 However, Snyder does go on to say that in addition to substituting spices for table salt, small amounts of high-quality salt that has still retained trace minerals is okay.
 But again, she doesn't recommend being heavy-handed with your sprinkle.

-Exercise One: 30 high knees (Drive your right knee up toward your chest and switch to your left knee, one foot on the ground at a time.)
+Exercise One: 30 high knees.
+(Drive your right knee up toward your chest and switch to your left knee, one foot on the ground at a time.)

-Exercise Two: 10 tuck-jumps (Kick off the ground with both feet as hard as you can simultaneously, driving both knees up toward your chest.)
+Exercise Two: 10 tuck-jumps.
+(Kick off the ground with both feet as hard as you can simultaneously, driving both knees up toward your chest.)

-Exercise Three: 20 slow ab bicycles (With your back on the ground, hands up behind your head, take your left elbow to meet your right knee in front of your chest.
+Exercise Three: 20 slow ab bicycles.
+(With your back on the ground, hands up behind your head, take your left elbow to meet your right knee in front of your chest.
 Switch sides slowly and make sure you extend the lower leg out fully, two inches above the ground.
 Switch left and right approximately every two seconds.)

-Exercise Four: 20 fast ab bicycles (Speed up your bicycles, switching left and right in one second.)
+Exercise Four: 20 fast ab bicycles.
+(Speed up your bicycles, switching left and right in one second.)